sukoji/persode/README.md

 ## Scope & limitations

 - The UX study (N = 20) and actual image generation from the paper are out of scope; offline text output is intentionally template-simple.
 - The evaluation scenario is a small hand-labelled synthetic set built from the paper's own vignettes — good for verifying mechanisms, not a public benchmark.
+Exp.
+3 reports per-query JSON so every aggregate number is auditable.
 - The offline lexicon analyzer is keyword-based; nuanced or sarcastic emotion needs the LLM backend.

 ## Citation